MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 #### The DNS Dynamic Update Protocol update to existing records fails

 The DNS Dynamic Update Protocol update to existing records fails.
-Because of this, the scavenging process considers the records to be aged and deletes them.
+Because of this, the scavenging process considers the records to be aged, and it deletes them.

 NETLOGON "event 577X" events are logged for record registration failures of SRV records by the NETLOGON service.
 Other events are logged for registration failures of host "A" and PTR records.
 Check the system logs for these failures.
 Such events may be logged by a client that registers these records.
 Or they may be logged by the DHCP servers that register the records on the client's behalf.